MichaelGrafnetter/DSInternals/Documentation/PowerShell/Test-PasswordQuality.md

 # Test-PasswordQuality

 ## SYNOPSIS
 Performs AD audit, including checks for weak, duplicate, default and empty passwords.
+Accepts input from the Get-ADReplAccount and Get-ADDBAccount cmdlets.

 ## SYNTAX